criolho/Drupal-Feeds-Using-LLMs/simple_techniques.md

 ## Simple techniques

 Grab a web page with curl and select the HTML of interest (automatically discards the cruft), then summarize it - all from the command line.
+A shout out to Simon Willison:  https://simonwillison.net/2023/May/18/cli-tools-for-llms.

 ### Simple summarization prompt
 `curl -s https://www.epa.gov/enforcement/turn-14-clean-air-act-settlement-summary